ClosedGL2/GroceryTycoon/eastereggs.md

 floor, they will fall into the void below.
 After falling at least 64 units, the customer will start losing 4 out of 20 health every 0.5 seconds until they die, just like in Minecraft.
 The store rating drops when a customer dies.

-## Block 3074
-If the store name contains "Block 3074", audio from customers will not play, and a random customer will think "You can't even hear me.
-I'm just talking into the void."

-This is inspired by the Xbox using network port 3074 for voice chat.